The OBR

 How often do you publish forecasts?

 The OBR usually produces forecasts twice a year, to accompany each Autumn Budget and Spring Statement.
-These are published in our Economic and fiscal outlook (EFO), which is posted on our website as soon as the Chancellor of the Exchequer has finished his speech to Parliament.
+These are published in our Economic and fiscal outlook (EFO), which is posted on our website as soon as the Chancellor of the Exchequer has finished their speech to Parliament.

 Will you update your forecasts between fiscal events?